-Course Length: 80 hours
+Course Length: 120 hours

-This 10-day course covers every aspect of traditional navigation.
-This course is designed to teach the student the technical and practical concepts of Terrestrial Navigation.
+Terrestrial & Coastal Navigation is a 10-day USCG & STCW approved course that teaches students the technical and practical concepts of Terrestrial Navigation.
 Areas covered include terrestrial coordinates, nautical charts, navigation publications, plotting and position lines, navigation aids, compass corrections including Azimuths and Amplitudes, charts and chart work, logbooks and voyage planning.
 The computation of tides, and tidal currents.
-This course aims to meet the mandatory minimum requirements for knowledge, understanding and proficiency in Table A-II/2 of STCW 1995 for the function Navigation at the Officer in Charge of a Navigational Watch on vessels of 500 or more gross tonnage (ITC) Level This course provides the background knowledge in Planning a voyage and Conduct Navigation to support the tasks, duties and responsibilities in: Terrestrial & Coastal Navigation.
+This course aims to meet the mandatory minimum requirements for knowledge, understanding and proficiency in Table A-II/2 of STCW 1995 for the function Navigation at the Officer in Charge of a Navigational Watch on vessels of 500 or more gross tonnage (ITC) Level This course provides the background knowledge in Planning a voyage and Conduct Navigation to support the tasks, duties and responsibilities in Terrestrial & Coastal Navigation.